collaborativebioinformatics/graphbasedtuning/README.md

 ```

 ## Methodology
-**Dataset**: 44,663 drug-relationship-target triplets were compiled from the Therapeutic Target Database, which are in “drug_relationship_target.csv”.
+**Dataset**: 44,663 drug-relationship-target triplets were compiled from the Therapeutic Target Database[4], which are in “drug_relationship_target.csv”.
 URL to database: https://db.idrblab.net/ttd/

 ![Sample Graph](graph.png)